 The Undergraduate Studies and Curriculum Committee serves as the overall faculty review and recommending group on all undergraduate curricular matters; evaluates the stated goals of the university's undergraduate education, evaluates the curriculum as it relates to these goals, pursues a continuing study of the general education program, prepares recommendations on the establishment, modification, and deletion of majors, evaluates course changes submitted by departments.

 This committee consists of members appointed by the Vice Provost for Undergraduate Education and at least one member from each of the schools, with the majority from the School of Arts and Sciences.

 The Undergraduate Studies and Curriculum Committee reports to the Vice Provost for Undergraduate Education.

 University Personnel Committee

 This committee serves as the elected faculty governing body with reference to policies in the faculty handbook and faculty personnel matters.
 The University Planning Committee (UPC) shares with the Provost approval authority for promotions and for all policy changes to the Faculty Handbook.
 The UPC delegates authority to the various faculty personnel committees for promotion within ranks of assistant and associate professor.
-The UPC and the Provost also make recommendations to the President regarding tenure appointments that are approved by the Board of Trustees.
+The UPC and the Provost also make recommendations to the President regarding tenure appointments that are then reviewed for approval by the Board of Trustees.